mm80843/T3.5/docs/Benef/PBN__Benef_820.md

 # __Deeper understanding of urban science developments__

-## Name of the Benefit

-Offers a lasting legacy and deeper understanding of urban science developments by integrating quantitative data with analysis of behavior change

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in research and analysis of behavior change can contribute to advancements in urban science and inform future policy interventions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_890.md)